 The SABRE experiment is a dark matter particle detector that is being constructed in collaboration with researchers in Australia, Europe, and the United States.
-To reduce the external backgrounds associated with cosmic rays, it will be housed ~1 km underground in a gold mine near Stawell in Victoria, Australia.
-To reduce the internal backgrounds from naturally occurring radioactive material, the detector will be fabricated from the purest NaI(Tl) scintillator material ever made.
-The experiment will search for an annually modulating signal due to the Earth's motion around the sun.
-To avoid confusion between seasonal background effects and a true dark matter signal, SABRE will operate twin detectors in the northern and southern hemisphere.
-A positive detection from SABRE would be an extremely important physics discovery, on par with the detection of the Higgs boson, gravitational waves, or neutrino oscillations.
+It will be housed ~1 km underground in the Stawell Underground Physics Laboratory, a new facility which is currently under construction in Victoria, Australia.
+To reduce the backgrounds from naturally occurring radioactive material, the SABRE detector will be fabricated from the purest NaI(Tl) scintillator material ever made, and be surrounded by over 10 tons of purified liquid scintillator.

 Students should be willing to attend phone meetings with collaborators in Australia and overseas.

 For some projects, a proficiency with coding is essential (Python/C++).